 Today Michael Long and his supporters continue to promote the story of The Long Walk in all communities.

-December 2005 - Over 10,000 Victorians joined Michael Long on a community walk around Princes Park in Melbourne to celebrate the 1st anniversary of the historic walk to Canberra.
+December 2005 - 10,000 join Michael Long on a community walk around Princes Park, Melbourne to celebrate the 1st anniversary.

-Geelong women Jacqui Marion, Julie Phillips, Trish Atkinson-Sinclair and Merryn Apma walk 75km from Geelong to Melbourne to join The Long Walk in Princes Park.
+Geelong women Jacqui Marion, Julie Phillips, Trish Atkinson-Sinclair and Merryn Apma walk 75km from Geelong to join The Long Walk at Princes Park.

 May 2006 - The Long Walk to Dreamtime at the 'G (inaugural event)... over 1,000 people joined Michael Long as he led The Long Walk from Birrarung Marr to the MCG to open the Essendon v Richmond match.